RazorLove/pennies/README.md

 to be simple to use, save, and transfer for beginners--and simultaneously enable advanced crypto-currency users quick, non-nonsense interaction via Command Line Banking.

+CHANGELOG:

 As of release 0.9.2, The Piggy Bank includes QR code support.

+As of release 0.9.3, The Piggy Banks has been translated in to multiple languages.

 As of release 0.9.4, The Piggy Bank has a fork in place reducing interest payouts by a factor of 100.
 The fork is set to occur on Midnight GMT, All Hallow's Eve, 2013.
+Also new in this release is the ability to mint coins using the command "mintpennies true" in Command Line Banking.